hiuchida/exam/en/default-layout-settings.md

 #### 8.2.1 Changing Command Bar Configuration

-The command bar of user's page is reload and overwritten if a user reloads the browser after changing the configuration of tabs according to 5 The Constitution of Command Bar.
+The command bar of user's page is reload and overwritten if a user reloads the browser after changing the configuration of tabs according to <a href="#command_bar">5 The Constitution of Command Bar</a>.

 **8.2.2 Adding Tab**

-The added fixed tab is shown between the fixed tabs and the dynamic tabs (the tabs user added) after a user is reload the browser if a fixed tab is added according to the steps of 6.1 Adding Tab.
+The added fixed tab is shown between the fixed tabs and the dynamic tabs (the tabs user added) after a user is reload the browser if a fixed tab is added according to the steps of <a href="#tab_add">6.1 Adding Tab</a>.

 e.g. The tab configuration of user page is as follows.